KVAcodes/alx-low_level_programming/0x00-hello_world/README.md

 1 -Executable script that compiles a C file that has its name stored in the variable CFILE but does not link 2 -Executable script that generates the assembly code of a C code in a C file that has its name stored in the variable CFILE and save it in an output file
-3 -Executable script that compiles a C file and creates an executable name cisfun
+3 -Executable script that compiles a C file and creates an executable name cisfun 4 -A C program that prints exactly "Programming is like building a multilingual puzzle using the function puts and not printf and the program ends with the value 0